chiccomotta/EasyNetQTest/README.md

 EasyNetQTest
 ============

-A simple sample application for EasyNetQ.
-Used in the Quick Start guide.
+Sample application for using and learning EasyNetQ and RabbitMQ.